The Lower Sunshine Coast Bikepacking Route

 - There is no GPS basemap that includes the full trail network, but the Ibicus (free) Canadian Topo map, Garmin Topo Canada, or the Backroads Mapbook GPS Map, will provide topographic info, lake locations, and many creeks.
 Use Trailforks to build an overlay of the mountain bike trails.

 - There is no public bus service to Earls Cove at the north end of this route.
-Once a day, the Sunshine Coach bus travels from Powell River, on the Upper Sunshine Coast, to Langdale, via Earls Cove.
-It is apparently possible to flag it down Earls Cove.
+Once a day, the Sunshine Coast Connector travels from Langdale to Powell River, with a stop at the Earls Cove ferry terminal.
+The bus is equipped to hold two bikes, but reserving ahead of time is a must due to limited space.
+See Additional Resources section for more info.

 - Wild camping is possible a few kilometers outside of towns.